 Then this model is simply smelted from the mold as it is calcined.
 In the case of the TNM-B1 alloy, conventional chemically neutral water-soluble refractory mixtures were used.
 The trick was that the final casting mold would predictably collapse in the right places when the casting cools.
 Scientists from NUST “MISiS” succeeded, including using computer modeling, to develop such molds and select materials for molds that allowed free shrinkage of titanium aluminide castings – for various protruding elements, for example, shelves at the base of blades,

 Due to the high chemical activity of the elements, it was important to observe the sequence of their introduction in the preparation of the alloy.
-Violation of this sequence will lead either to the production of an alloy with other than expected properties, or even to the waste of materials without obtaining a stable alloy.
+Violation of this sequence will lead either to the production of an alloy with other than expected properties or even to the waste of materials without obtaining a stable alloy.
 Scientists were able to develop a method for producing an alloy based on titanium aluminide and select such alloying additives that allow one to obtain an intermetallic cast alloy with improved technological characteristics.

 Who needs this?

-At the end of September 2017, the Russian Cabinet of Ministers approved a development strategy for the export of civilian aviation products: engines, on-board equipment and instruments.
+At the end of September 2017, the Russian Cabinet of Ministers approved a development strategy for the export of civilian aviation products: engines, onboard equipment, and instruments.
 This program is designed until 2025.
 It involves the entry of Russian products into new markets, increasing its recognition among customers and the formation of demand, as well as building an extensive system of after-sales service and service.
 To increase demand, for example, for Russian engines, they must have characteristics that are at least not inferior to foreign power plants.
 And the manufacturing technology of parts from titanium aluminide can allow this to be achieved.
-It is possible that this will help maintain a competitive level of prices for aircraft engines, since alloy for their parts will be produced in Russia, and not from abroad.
+It is possible that this will help maintain a competitive level of prices for aircraft engines, since alloys for their parts will be produced in Russia, and not from abroad.

 Parts of an aircraft engine made of an intermetallic alloy are obtained on average two times lighter than similar parts of a nickel alloy.
 Even while maintaining the original engine design, which used a compressor and a nickel-based alloy turbine, the use of new vanes made of titanium aluminide will significantly reduce its mass.
-This, in turn, will lead to the improvement of several indicators of the power plant at once, including thrust-to-weight ratio (the ratio of engine thrust to its mass) and specific fuel consumption on cruising mode.
+This, in turn, will lead to the improvement of several indicators of the power plant at once, including thrust-to-weight ratio (the ratio of engine thrust to its mass) and specific fuel consumption in cruising mode.

 The serial development of NUST “MISiS” in the field of producing alloys based on titanium aluminide and casting various parts from them in Russia has not yet been applied.
 However, the United Engine Corporation, which develops and produces power plants for almost all Russian aviation equipment, is interested in using them today.
-Compressor and turbine blades (researchers from NUST “MISiS” plan to develop a manufacturing technology for high pressure turbine blades and blades from intermetallic alloys) can be used in promising samples of Russian aircraft engines.
+Compressor and turbine blades (researchers from NUST “MISiS” plan to develop manufacturing technology for high-pressure turbine blades and blades from intermetallic alloys) can be used in promising samples of Russian aircraft engines.